2022–23 UEFA Futsal Champions League

+Debutants Palma Futsal defeated Sporting CP on penalties in the final to claim their first title in the competition and became the fifth club to win the title in their debut appearance.
+Benfica took bronze after beating Anderlecht, the first Belgian side to reach the last four since 2007.
+Barcelona were the defending champions, but were eliminated in the elite round.

 Association team allocation

 A total of 56 teams from 52 of the 55 UEFA member associations participated in the 2022–23 UEFA Futsal Champions League.
 The association ranking based on the UEFA futsal national team coefficients was used to determine the number of participating teams for each association: